 The last two examples specially provide substantial testimony to the utility of AI in accelerating drug discovery.

-Question: Although it is early days; based on your examples, it surely looks like the life sciences industry has been able to successfully implement AI across the broad spectrum of activities in drug discovery and development.
+Question: Although it is early days; it surely looks like the life sciences industry has been able to successfully implement AI across the broad spectrum of activities in drug discovery and development.
 What is the reality of the global acceptance and practice of AI in the pharma world?
-Finally, what are the pitfalls one must look out for and where do you see this transformation going?
+Finally, what are the pitfalls one must look out for and where is this transformation heading towards?

 I recall a study by McKinsey published in The Economist that compared different sectors and their gains from AI.
 Pharma was at the very bottom with respect to the % share of total analytics, as well as gains in absolute numbers.